In a nutshell

-- In one weekend in London you can see all highlights like Buckingham Palace, Tower Bridge, The Shard and many more.
+- In one weekend in London, you can visit all the major highlights like Buckingham Palace, Tower Bridge, The Shard and many more.

-- London is super touristy.
-You should definitely buy your tickets online in advance.
+- London is very popular with tourists, so make sure to book your tickets online in advance.

 Table of Contents